Herbertkartel/alx-low_level_programming/0x01-variables_if_else_while/README.md

-Prints all possible combinations of two two-digit numbers
+This program prints all possible combinations of two two-digit numbers